Credit Card Debt Relief Attorney Connecticut

-We provide legal assistance to people in Connecticut who drowning in credit card debt near Hartford and New Haven Connecticut through chapter 7, chapter 11 and chapter 13 bankruptcy.
-If you are facing legal action because of your credit cards, read on to find out more about how we will help you get your finances back on track through bankruptcy.
+We provide legal services to people with credit card debt near Hartford and New Haven Connecticut through chapter 7, chapter 11 and chapter 13 bankruptcy.
+If you are facing legal action because of you owe money on your credit cards, read on to find out more about how our services will help you get your finances back on track.

 We’ll Help You With Your Credit Card Debts

 Our law office will help you tackle credit card debt by:

 - carefully evaluating your situation to make sure bankruptcy is right for you

 - explaining how the automatic stay immediately stops creditors from contacting you

 - looking at your other debts to develop a solution that addresses all of them

 - exploring whether Chapter 13 may be more appropriate than Chapter 7